Amzani/apidesk-sdk-test-def/docs/models/components/createuserrequestphonenumberstype.md

 # CreateUserRequestPhoneNumbersType

-Specifies the category of the phone number, such as 'mobile', 'home', or 'work'.
-This helps in identifying the context in which the phone number is used, enhancing user contact management within the CRM.
+Specifies the category of the phone number, such as 'home', 'work', or 'mobile'.
+This helps in identifying the context in which the phone number is used, aiding in better organization and retrieval of contact information.
+It is optional and can be left blank if the type is not specified.

 ## Example Usage